 I am learning that I cannot depend on my gifts, abilities, education, or strength in this new calling; I will have to depend entirely upon the anointing and grace of Jesus.

-I think it’s kinda funny that the catering company I worked for was called Hidden Treasures.
+I think it’s kind of funny that the catering company I worked for was called Hidden Treasures.
 I took the part-time job as financial support until I could write full-time, but God had hidden treasures waiting there for me–lessons on humility, service, and grace.

 I will forever be grateful for my time of transition.
 It was definitely challenging, but God used that time to prepare me for what is to come.
 (And I learned how to cook a few things!)